Luca Luciano

-Luca Luciano (born 12 August 1975) is a solo artist and a thinker, a clarinet virtuoso and a composer and with a strong interest in philosophy, who has lived in London for the past couple of decades.
+Luca Luciano (born 12 August 1975) is a solo artist and a thinker, a clarinet virtuoso and a composer with a strong interest in philosophy, who has made his career in Great Britain, lived in London for more than twenty years and now lives between the UK and Italy.

 Early life and education

 Luciano was born in Naples, Italy.
 He began his career at the age of twelve performing at the Sala Curci of Naples.
 He received a master's degree from the Conservatory of Music of Salerno (Italy) in 1999 and he is awarded the Fellow Status of the Higher Education Academy of Great Britain in 2010.